Cloud Vulnerability DB

 A community-led vulnerabilities database

-GitLab has released patches for this vulnerability in versions 18.4.1, 18.3.3, and 18.2.7.
-Organizations running affected versions should upgrade immediately to one of these patched versions.
-GitLab.com has already been updated with the security fix, and GitLab Dedicated customers do not need to take any action (GitLab Release).
+GitLab has released patches in versions 18.4.1, 18.3.3, and 18.2.7 to address this vulnerability.
+Organizations are strongly recommended to upgrade to one of these patched versions immediately.
+GitLab.com is already running the patched version, and GitLab Dedicated customers do not need to take action (GitLab Release).

 Source: This report was generated using AI